-1.7.6 Algebraic Solvers
+3.7.6 Algebraic Solvers

-class pybamm.AlgebraicSolver(method='lm', tol=1e-06)
+class pybamm.AlgebraicSolver (method='lm', tol=1e-06, extra_options=None)

 Solve a discretised model which contains only (time independent) algebraic equations using a root finding algorithm.
+Uses scipy.optimize.root.
 Note: this solver could be extended for quasi-static models, or models in which the time derivative is manually discretised and results in a (possibly nonlinear) algebraic system at each time level.

-- method (str, optional) The method to use to solve the system (default is "lm") - tol (float, optional) The tolerance for the solver (default is 1e-6).
+- method (str, optional) The method to use to solve the system (default is "lm") - tol (float, optional) The tolerance for the solver (default is 1e-6). - extra_options (dict, optional) Any options to pass to the rootfinder.
+Vary depending on which method is chosen.
+Please consult SciPy documentation for details.